polandtyler/fp-swift/README.md

 To answer your first question... _No, Swift is not a purely functional language._

-The goal here is learning more about functional programming paradigms, techniques, and their applications within the domain of Swift and iOS development.
+The goal here is learning more about functional programming paradigms, techniques, and their applications within the domain of Swift, Kotlin and iOS/Android development.

 ## Curriculum (in no particular order):